 Spain - Day 8 : Una bolsa por favor

 We were happy we had enough food for breakfast.
-The bread we had bought in the gas station was the worst bread we had eaten on any of our vacations.
-It didn't taste bad but you might as well eat styrofoam.
+The bread we bought at the gas station was the worst we had eaten on any of our vacations.
+It didn't taste bad, but you might as well eat styrofoam.
 It didn't weigh anything.
-The outside was really hard and brittle and when you took a bite the soft inside crumbled away making it feel like you were eating raw flour.
+The outside was really hard and brittle and when you took a bite the soft inside crumbled away, making it feel like you were eating raw flour.
 That was our nutritious breakfast, together with some honey.
 The bread was exactly the type of bread you would expect to eat if you were sentenced to live on water and bread.
-We had a discussion about that, how in some aspects it was better to be in jail than to be on cycling vacation.
-At least then you can eat warm everyday, have a bed, and don't need to work so hard.
+We discussed how it was better to be in jail than on a cycling vacation in some aspects.
+At least then you can eat warm every day, have a bed, and don't need to work so hard.

-First we cycled 40 kilometers through open plains.
+First, we cycled 40 kilometers through open plains.
 In the first village all buildings were packed really close together.
-There were only one way streets and everything looked like a maze.
-We didn't manage to find a supermarket, but did find a bakery.
+There were only one-way streets and everything looked like a maze.
+We didn't find a supermarket, but we did find a bakery.
 It turned out to be a very luxurious one.
 After a while someone came over to help us.
 We ordered two chocolate pastries.
 They were first put in a nice package and then wrapped in gift paper, the whole thing was then placed in a special plastic bag.
-We were laughing as we would be ripping everything of 2 minutes later.
+We were laughing as we would be ripping everything off 2 minutes later.
 We were surprised it still only cost 3 euros.
-Even these fancy breads turned out to be without flavour.
-Compared to France the bread in Spain is really bad.
-They only have dried up powder.
-We agreed that as soon we were back in France we would feast on pastries.
+Even these fancy breads turned out to be without flavor.
+Compared to France, the bread in Spain is terrible.
+They only have dried-up powder.
+We agreed that we would feast on pastries as soon as we were back in France.

 Cacti along the road